google/or-tools/ortools/sat/docs/scheduling.md

 ## NoOverlap constraint

-A no_overlap constraint simply states that all intervals are disjoint.
+A NoOverlap constraint simply states that all intervals are disjoint.
 It is built with a list of interval variables.
 Fixed intervals are useful for excluding part of the timeline.